Author Archives: Thomas Hill

 If you’re going to make your own stuff, you should have a brand and go all the way.
 When I printed out the word “PYROTECH” I noticed the TE which I could make a T3 and the word would still be readable.
 It’s actually amazing how adaptive our minds are in recognizing familiar words even if they are messed up.

-Once I had a word mark I realized I could add this to the mortar racks and the fuel mines tubes easily with a stencil.
+Once I had a word mark I realized I could add this to the mortar racks and the fuel mine tubes easily with a stencil.
 We would paint everything black and then stencil the word mark on in orange.
 That meant I needed to create a stencil which requires cutting the letters into sections so the insides are anchored and there are no parts that can lift and allow paint to get underneath.

 While creating the stencil I ended up adjusting the original because I liked some of the letter form changes that made the stencil look and work better: